 Start VirtualBox, and click on the New symbol.
 Give the virtual OS a relevant name.

 Allocate RAM to the virtual OS.
-My system has 8GB of RAM and I decided to allocate 2GB of RAM to it.
-You can use more RAM if your system has enough extra RAM.
+My system has 8GB of RAM and I decided to allocate 2GB of it.
+You can use more RAM if your system has enough extra.

 Create a virtual disk.
-This works as the hard disk of the virtual Linux system.
-This is where the virtual system will store its files.
+This serves as the hard disk of the virtual Linux system.
+It is where the virtual system will store its files.

 The recommended size is 10 GB.
 However, I suggest giving it more space if possible.
-15-20 GB is more ideal.
+15-20 GB is preferable.

 Once everything is in place, it’s time to boot that ISO and install Linux as a virtual operating system.